Explain the human-environment relationships with Determinism, Environmentalism, Possibilism and Neo-Determinism

 An example of environmentalism is the concept of sustainable development, which seeks to promote economic growth while ensuring the preservation of natural resources and ecosystems for future generations.
 Environmentalism also encompasses movements such as conservationism and environmental justice, which advocate for the protection of ecosystems and the equitable distribution of environmental benefits and burdens among different social groups.

-READ ALSO: Explain the political structure of the early Roman Empire.
+READ ALSO: Write a note on the textile manufacture during the medieval period.
 History Questions and Answers

 Possibilism